lnsy-dev/persistent-input/README.md

 This component uses modern JavaScript features and Web Components.
 Ensure your target browsers support these ([Can I use...
 Web Components](https://caniuse.com/?search=Web%20Components), [Custom Elements](https://caniuse.com/?search=Custom%20Elements)).

+## Github

+This project is on github: https://github.com/lnsy-dev/persistent-input

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any bugs or additional features you think would make this component more versatile.